meehal0203/python-challenge/README.md

 Average Change: $-8311.11
 Greatest Increase in Profits: Aug-16 ($1862002)
 Greatest Decrease in Profits: Feb-14 ($-1825558)

-In addition, your final script should both print the analysis to the terminal and export a text file with the results.
+In addition, the final script should both print the analysis to the terminal and export a text file with the results.

 ## PyPoll Instructions

-In this Challenge, you are tasked with helping a small, rural town modernize its vote-counting process.
+In this Challenge, I will help a small, rural town modernize its vote-counting process.

-You will be given a set of poll data called election_data.csv.
+I have been given a set of poll data called election_data.csv.
 The dataset is composed of three columns: "Voter ID", "County", and "Candidate".
-Your task is to create a Python script that analyzes the votes and calculates each of the following values:
+The task is to create a Python script that analyzes the votes and calculates each of the following values:

-The total number of votes cast
+* The total number of votes cast

-A complete list of candidates who received votes
+* A complete list of candidates who received votes

-The percentage of votes each candidate won
+* The percentage of votes each candidate won

-The total number of votes each candidate won
+* The total number of votes each candidate won

-The winner of the election based on popular vote
+* The winner of the election based on popular vote

-Your analysis should align with the following results:
+* Your analysis should align with the following results:

 Election Results
 -------------------------